BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_profiles.md

 ## Select a Profile

-Use the profile list at the top of the task pane to select the active profile.
-The settings shown on the PDMPublisher, Annotations, and Conditions tabs belong to that profile.
+Use the profile list in the Publish settings page or the arrow beside **Publish** in the CommandManager.
+The profile stores Publish settings, Annotations, and Conditions.

 Give profiles names that describe their output, such as `Released PDF`, `Laser DXF`, or `PDF And Step`.